TheOpenSI/CoSMIC/README.md

 The application will initialize on port 8080.
 To access it, open a web browser and navigate to `http://localhost:8080`.

+## OAuth Implementation
+You can integrate OAuth authentication into this application to enhance security and manage user access.
+For detailed instructions on setting up OAuth, please refer to our [OAuth guide](OAuth.md).

 ## Framework
 The system is configurated through [config.yaml](scripts/configs/config.yaml).
 Currently, it has 5 base services, including